SpotlightKid/jack-matchmaker/README.rst

-The port name patterns are specified as pairs of positional arguments or read from a file (see below) and *by default* are always interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against output (readable) ports and the second pattern of a pair is matched against input (writeable) ports.
+The port name patterns are specified as pairs of positional arguments or read from a file (see below) and *by default* are always interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against both output (readable) ports and input (writeable) ports, and the second pattern of a pair is matched only against input ports.
 As many pattern pairs as needed can be given.

+If the first pattern matches an input port, all output ports connected to that input port will be connected to the input ports matching the second pattern.

 Patterns are matched against: